 You can choose Better or Good to lower video quality, and, reduce fire tv stick data usage.
 To understand video quality in a better manner, here are a brief explanation.

 Best – Let’s start with the best, it provides the highest-quality video streaming experience.
 But, it consumes most of the Internet data.
 The video will get played in Ultra HD streaming quality.
-As mentioned earlier, the best quality will consume 6-7GB data per hour (In 4k Version).
-In basic fire tv stick, the same “best” (1080p) option will consume around 3.5 GB per hour.
+As mentioned earlier, the best quality will consume 6-7GB of data per hour (In 4k Version).
+In `basic fire tv sticks, the same “best” (1080p) option will consume around 3.5 GB per hour.

 Better – It provides a good quality video streaming experience.
 And saves internet data by streaming video at lower bit rates.
 Basically, it helps you to watch movies and TV Shows in 720p quality.
 So the better quality will consume around 1.4 GB per hour.